-In January 2022, we launch our next session bringing elders together to unleash their artistic potential.
+Coming this Fall, we launch our next session bringing elders together to unleash their artistic potential.
 Each year our program is slightly different exploring a specific theme relevant to the current cultural moment.
 By learning the building blocks of storytelling through multiple art forms, you unlock your ability to process your experience, and share it with others.

 Our professional team will guide participants every step of the way – no theatre experience is necessary.
 You can expect to be challenged, surprised, and to laugh a lot with your fellow performers!

 Director of Arts Education and Outreach

 Skyler Sullivan is an actor/director/ and arts educator transplanted from New York.
 While in NYC, he worked with The New Victory Theatre for ten years as a veteran teaching artist, where he honed his skills as a curriculum developer, and facilitator.
 Other NYC teaching credits include: The Lee Strasberg Theatre & Film Institute, the Professional Performing Arts School, and on-set coaching on two P.B.S. shows: Sesame Street and The Electric Company.